 These values are important to us.
 Our profile is to do business in a respectful and honest way, with employees and customers that, in turn, treat us honestly and respectfully.
 Developing an organization where continuous improvement and learning is of prime importance are key values.

-During the last 5 years the Company has undergone significant growth.
-It has been very necessary to continue on this growth path – into new markets and services, in some cases with new technology and new equipment – in order to survive in a rapidly changing marketplace.
+It remains essential to continue growth – into new markets and services, in some cases with new technology and new equipment – in order to survive in a rapidly changing marketplace.
 Digital technology has impacted the print market, which has therefore impacted the bindery market.

 The pressure of continuous growth, change and improvement results in internal management challenges.
 As managers, it is our responsibility to continue to find ways for the Company to survive and grow in these changing times.
 At the forefront of our approach are our employees – we count on you, your skills and your abilities to assist us in continuously building and improving our business.
 In return we want to provide secure employment, a safe, clean and respectful workplace, with opportunities for each of you to grow, develop and contribute.